Skip to main content

 Install BEST with Faronics Deep Freeze Enterprise

-You have two options to install BEST: manually or using a script.
+You have two options to install BEST:

 1. Install Faronics Deep Freeze Enterprise version 8 or higher on a server in your network.

-2. Use the Deep Freeze Configuration Administrator utility to configure a password and a new partition (for instance, T:\) with minimum of 1.5 GB capacity as thawspace.
+2. Use the Deep Freeze Configuration Administrator utility to configure a password and a new partition (for example: T:\) with minimum of 1.5 GB capacity as thawspace.
 The thawspace includes the files that will be kept after a system is rebooted with Deep Freeze active.

 3. In Deep Freeze Configuration Administrator utility tool, go to File > Create Workstation Install Program and create an installation package for the systems protected by Deep Freeze.